THE PRISON SYSTEM

-If you’re keen on volunteering with us but would like more context or information about how it all works, we’ve summarised some key points and gathered some resources to point you in the right direction.
+If you’d like to volunteer with us but would like know a bit more about how it all works, we’ve summarised some key points and gathered some resources to point you in the right direction.

 For more in-depth perspectives, please see our Podcasts etc page - and don’t hesitate to contact one of the team if you have any questions!

 There are 117 prisons in England and Wales.
 104 are public prisons, run by HMPPS; 13 are private prisons runs by companies such as G4S, Sodexo and Serco.

 The imprisonment rate for England and Wales is the highest in western Europe.
 40,000 people were sent to prison in 2020: around 63% had committed a non-violent offence and 44% were sentenced to six months or less.

 England and Wales have more people serving life sentences than France, Germany, Italy, the Netherlands, Poland, Spain and Sweden combined.

 Prisons are hugely overcrowded - the UK prison population has risen by 73% in the past 30 years and is projected to rise by a further 20,000 by 2026 (from just below 80,000 to 98,700)

 Staffing in prison has reduced enormously over the last decade.
 There are about 12% fewer prison staff now than there were in 2010